gravitational/careers/challenges/systems/challenge.md

   [Go Coding Style](https://github.com/golang/go/wiki/CodeReviewComments) for the Go language.
 If you are going to use a different language, please pick coding style guidelines and let us know what they are.
-* At the minimum, create tests for authentication, networking, and unhappy scenario.
+* At the minimum, create tests for authentication, networking, and an unhappy/error scenario.
 * Make sure builds are reproducible.
 Pick any vendoring/packaging system that will allow us to get consistent build results.
 * Ensure error handling and error reporting is consistent.
 The system should